 13. Kathryn Bigelow

-Bigelow started off with short films and then went on to direct her first features length film ‘The Loveless’.
-Even though she kept directing films she wasn’t really noticed until ‘The Hurt Locker’, which catapulted her into one of the most sought after directors after she became the first female to win the Best Director Oscar.
-Her next ‘Zero Dark Thirty’ turned out to be an even better film and had the controversy not marred that film, we could have seen her win Best Picture again.
+Bigelow started off with short films and then went on to direct her first feature length film ‘The Loveless’.
+Even though she kept directing films, she wasn’t really noticed until ‘The Hurt Locker’, which catapulted her into one of the most sought after directors after she became the first female to win the Best Director Oscar.
+Her next film ‘Zero Dark Thirty’ turned out to be an even better movie and had the controversy not marred that film, we could have seen her win Best Picture again.

 1. Zero Dark Thirty